merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-1.md

 <span class="extra-info-header">A note on anvi'o workflows</span>
 There are a few built-in snakemake workflows in anvi'o that can be used with the program {% include PROGRAM name="anvi-run-workflow" %}.
-We regularly used these workflow for routine analyses, like generating {% include ARTIFACT name="contigs-db" text="contigs databases" %} and running several functional annotations.
+We regularly use these workflows for routine analyses, like generating {% include ARTIFACT name="contigs-db" text="contigs databases" %} and running functional annotations.
 That is exactly the purpose of the ['contigs' workflow](https://anvio.org/help/main/workflows/contigs/).

 You don't need to know anything about snakemake to use these workflows.
 For instance, for the 'contigs' workflow, all you need is two input files:
 - A {% include ARTIFACT name="fasta-txt" %} file, which is basically a two-column table with the name and path to each FASTA file that you want to turn into a {% include ARTIFACT name="contigs-db" %}
 - A {% include ARTIFACT name="workflow-config" %} file (which you can get from {% include PROGRAM name="anvi-run-workflow" %}) in which you can specify which commands you want to run and parameters for each command.

 This automation sounds like a nice plug-and-play analysis pipeline - and it is - but it requires you to know exactly what you want to run.
 You are still the chef.

+Want to learn more?
+Check out [this other tutorial on running workflows in anvi'o](https://anvio.org/tutorials/scaling-up/).

 </div>